Orpius/SDK/docs/UserGuide/index.md

 * Sign in to the Orpius Console and select any Space (invitations are visible in all your spaces).
 * Open the **Notification** View - You'll see an invitation notification to a Space you've been invited to join.
 * Accept the invitation
-* Sign in again to access the Space view, where you can see your new Space.
+* Sign in again to access the Organization View, where you can see your new Space.

 ### Managing User Limits (System Owners only)